vpenso/scripts/docs/c.md

 A function is a pointer to some code:

-* Must be declared before before they are use in the code
+* Must be declared before they are use in the code
 * Identified by a function **name** [f] followed by the function **arguments** [a] in parentheses
 * Use arguments to pass data into the function, multiple arguments are delineated by comma
 * Functions may `return` a value corresponding to the function **type specifier** [T]